bbiswal333/bulletinboard/Security/Exercise_22_DeployApplicationRouter.md

 npm --version
 ```

-## Step 1: Setup the application router as part of your application
+## Step 1: Setup the Application Router as Part of Your Application
 - Inside your `cc-bulletinboard-ads` directory create a directory with the name `src/main/approuter` (right-click on the project, then select "New" - "Folder").
 - In there create a file named **`.npmrc`** with the following content specifying the registry:
 ```